NicholasMoser/BinaryHero/README.md

 Simply use your mouse or keyboard to interact with the icons to explore.

 The main objective is to become as strong as possible and accumulate as much gold as possible.
+Here's a description of the different encounters you may see:

+- **Doors** - Doors simply are folders/directories.
+Clicking on one enters that folder/directory.
-Doors are folders that lead to new encounters.
-Locked doors are files and folders that are inaccessible by the game.
-Papyrus is a non-combat scenario.
-Swords are combat.
-Potions are items.
+- **Locked Doors** - Folders/directories or files that are inaccessible by the game.
-Question marks are random encounters.
+- **Paper** - Source code, text, or structured text files.
+These encounters are non-combat scenarios.
+- **Swords** - Image, audio, or video files.
+These encounters are combat scenarios.
+- **Potion** - Executable files.
+These encounters are items that you find.
+- **Question Mark** - All other files.
+These encounters are random.

 The end-game can be found in your Windows folder (e.g. C:/Windows).
 Encounters in this folder will be **much** harder but with higher rewards.